zuggamasta/midiTracker/README.md

 ### Saving / Loading

+Miditracker automatically saves your file when you quit a session with the 'q' button.
+This save is available in ```savestate.json``` and will always be overwritten you quit a session.

 You can save the current state of your file with the 's' button.
 Files will have this format ```230509-21-55.json```and will be saved next to your midipython.py file.
 If you want to load a state use ```miditracker.py -load yoursavefile.json```to do so.

 ### PANIC / STOP ALL NOTES / RESTART